Abby works as a kennel tech at an animal clinic. She is a firm believer that leashes save lives.

 You might say, "Oh, but Scruffy here listens to voice commands and never runs."
 Dogs are natural hunters.
 That lazy, snoring Bulldog of mine may not bring down a deer or kill an elk, but that doesn't mean anything.
-The moment we let her outside in our yard, she's on the hunt for something.
-Food, treats, the neighborhood cat who torments her.
-She doesn't leave the house without her leash and a back up.
+The moment we let her outside in our yard, she's on the hunt for something, whether it's food, treats, or the neighborhood cat who torments her.
+She doesn't leave the house without her leash and a backup.

 A little poodle by the name of Izzy was dropped off by her owner last night to make sure the dog didn't eat.
 (Eating the night before surgery is bad.)
-I walk the big dogs first then the little ones.
-In total, I had five dogs.
-Four big, one little.
+I walk the big dogs first, then the little ones.
+In total, I had five dogs: four big, one little.
 After my last dog, Skye, was walked, I went to get Izzy.
 No one told us that she didn't know how to walk on a leash.

-You may wonder why I launched into half hour story time and here is why.
+You may wonder why I launched into half-hour storytime, and here is why.
 My job as a kennel tech means I have to make sure the dogs do their thing.
-This little three pound pup wouldn't walk on the leash.
-Whenever I put her down, she jumped around and pulled against our leash which only scares her more because of how tight it got.
-It took a good twenty minutes to just get her to potty.
+This little three-pound pup wouldn't walk on the leash.
+Whenever I put her down, she jumped around and pulled against our leash, which only scared her more because of how tight it got.
+It took a good 20 minutes to just get her to potty.

-You may be reading this going, "I'll never board my dog so it really doesn't matter."
+You may be reading this going, "I'll never board my dog, so it really doesn't matter."
 You might be right, but what about a dog sitter?
 What about your mom coming over to take Fries to her vet?
-Vet's require your dog to be on a leash.
-Leash training is one of the most important things you can teach your dog besides sit, stay and come.
+Vets require your dog to be on a leash.
+Leash training is one of the most important things you can teach your dog besides sit, stay, and come.

-Leash tips and tricks.
+Leash Tips and Tricks

 Here are a few good articles from dog trainers about leash training.
-You may not agree with them, but over all, they are great tips.
+You may not agree with them, but overall, they are great tips.